bozakov/H-probe/README.md

 Requirements
 ============

-1) UNIX based operating system
+1) Linux operating system
-2) root privileges to use libpcap to capture incoming packets
+2) root privileges to use libpcap for packet capture
 3) python version 2.6 or 2.7 including the following required python packages: pypcap, numpy, scapy.
 Additionally the following optional python packages can be installed: affinity (pypi), progressbar.
 To use the plotting functionality gnuplot is required.

 In Debian based distributions you should be able to install all necessary packages using: